beiatrix/beiatrix/src/config/projects/mobileChat.md

   </div>
 </div>

-below list of subjects are two buttons
-Edit subjects modal.
+Below the list of subjects are two buttons: "Edit Subjects" and "View Hours."
+Tapping "Edit Subjects" opens the Select Subjects modal, which contains many areas of study to choose from, organized by category.

 <div
   style="display: flex; flex-direction: row; justify-content: center;"